CptOfEvilMinions/Kolide-Docker/README.md

 This project contains code to spin up Kolide Fleet with Docker

+The Kolide Fleet project has been discontinued in favor for FleetDM.
+This repo is NO LONGER maintained.
+Please go here for the latest Docker Fleet setup: https://github.com/CptOfEvilMinions/FleetDM-Docker.git

 ## Generate OpenSSL keys
 This project contains with a self-signed OpenSSL ceretificate which should ONLY BE used for testing.
 Below are instructions to make your own
 1. `openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout conf/tls/<name>.key -out conf/tls/<name>.crt`